Indoor Kids Games to Kill Their Boredom

 5. Hide and Seek

 For Hide and Seek game you need space inside the house to play.
-Ask one person to count till 20 until rest hide in different places.
+Ask one person to count to 20 until the rest hide in different places.
 After the seeker is done counting, he will find others.
 The first person to be caught will be the next seeker.

 6. Mind Games

-Brain teasers and riddles give your child plenty to laugh about while helping them build mental muscle and cultivate problem-solving skills.
-Why not remove the boredom with something more useful which makes your kid’s brain to exercise and score higher in tests.
+Brain teasers and riddles give your child plenty to laugh about while helping them build mental muscles and cultivate problem-solving skills.
+Why not remove the boredom with something more useful which makes your kid’s brain exercise and score higher in tests.